WojciechBarczynski/toxicity_prediction/README.md

 In our baseline approach, we extract molecular fingerprints from SMILES representations using the `scikit-fingerprints` library.
 These fingerprints serve as feature vectors that capture the structural properties of the molecules.
 We then treat the toxicity prediction task as a classical classification problem, applying traditional machine learning algorithms, such as Gradient Boosting (LightGBM and XGBoost), kNN and SVM, to predict toxicity labels based on these features.

-Code for the testing of all baseline algorithms can be found in `baseline.ipynb` notebook.
+Code for the testing of all baseline algorithms can be found in the `baseline.ipynb` notebook.

 ## Baseline results summary
 The baseline methods demonstrated varying levels of performance in toxicity prediction on the `peptides_func` dataset: